Medgend Icon

 What are the health risks of an inactive lifestyle?

-Having an inactive lifestyle can be one of the causes of many chronic diseases.
+Having an inactive lifestyle can increase your risk of developing chronic (long-term) diseases.
+This is sometimes referred to as "sitting disease".
 By not getting regular exercise, you raise your risk of:

 • Obesity